 The Recovery Village is a drug and alcohol rehab facility with multiple locations.
 Your recovery is their mission.
 Since opening in 2013, they have opened multiple treatment centers across the US.
 They offer a full continuum of care in a therapeutic environment to help teens and adults work through their addictions.

 Bullying and Substance Abuse

 In an article on their website called, Bullying and Substance Abuse Are More Connected Than You Think, they define bullying as

 This is what happens to Audrey in Finding Audrey and to Shawn in Shawn's Way, they are targets of ones who bully.
 These teens are six times more likely than their peers to be diagnosed with a serious illness, smoke regularly, or develop mental health issues.
-These teens are also more suseptible to developing anxiety and depression.
-Combined with low self esteem, it can lead to experimenting with drugs and alcohol as a way to deal with the mental health issue created by being a target.
+These teens are also more susceptible to developing anxiety and depression.
+Combined with low self-esteem, it can lead to experimenting with drugs and alcohol as a way to deal with the mental health issue created by being a target.

 It isn't just the target that may be more apt to gravitate towards drugs and alcohol, but the one who bullies may also have a tendency to be smoking or using drugs and alcohol to deal with their own issues.
 Without receiving professional help for the issues that they are facing, this could turn into substance abuse.